Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 April 2026 18.10.37 UTC
+- WIB: Rabu, 1 April 2026 20.59.10 UTC
-- WITA: Rabu, 1 April 2026 19.10.37 UTC
+- WITA: Rabu, 1 April 2026 21.59.10 UTC
-- WIT: Rabu, 1 April 2026 20.10.37 UTC
+- WIT: Rabu, 1 April 2026 22.59.10 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: technology
+Kategori: inspirational